 “I haven’t regretted the decision for a second, and it turned out that I could trust my gut feelings,” says Matilda.

 “I provide customers with initial support by planning the onboarding of Winningtemp together with them,” she says.
-“Next, I guide them through a process for finding an appropriate approach for implementing Winningtemp in their organizations.
+“Next, I guide them through a process for finding an appropriate approach for implementing Winningtemp in their organisations.
 When the customer has found the right approach, and it has become natural for them to talk about well-being as revenue figures, that’s when I’m satisfied. “

 HR success factors